qi-zh/Seq-Stack-Reaction/examples/lubricant_design/README.md

 |[product_dvi](https://figshare.com/ndownloader/files/39489253)|regression model that predicts the dynamic viscosity index values based on the product molecules|
 |[reactant_vi](https://figshare.com/ndownloader/files/39489259)|regression model that predicts the viscosity index values based on the reactant molecules|
 |[reactant_dvi](https://figshare.com/ndownloader/files/39489256)|regression model that predicts the dynamic viscosity index values based on the reactant molecules|

 ---
+## Data
+Refer to [Kajita et al.](https://www.nature.com/articles/s42005-020-0338-y#Sec14) for more details about the design of this experiment and the data used for model training.

+---